-Our work is grounded in keeping youth healthy, well and safe and keeping families strong.
+Our work is grounded in keeping youth safe, healthy and connected, and keeping families strong.
 We do this by building teams comprised of family, friends and community partners all working towards the same goal.
-We coordinate services and create plans tailored to every child’s individual needs and based on strengths of all team members involved, to positively impact the youth’s wellbeing.
+All CMOs are a part of the New Jersey Children’s System of Care and we coordinate services and create plans tailored to every child’s individual needs and based on strengths of all team members involved, to positively impact the youth’s wellbeing.
 Ultimately, we aim to empower families with the voice, tools and support they need to be successful.

 How Do We Do This?

+A care management organization’s work is grounded in keeping youth healthy, well, and safe, while keeping families strong.
 Our approach includes the Wraparound model of care, which will be facilitated by your Care Manager.
+Your Care Manager will help you develop a team to support your child.
 Your Care Manager will help you develop a team to support your child.
 The team may include members of your family, friends, community members, and various treatment providers.
 Your Care Manager will work with this team to develop a plan that capitalizes on the strengths of the team and ultimately helps your family meet its goals and overall vision.

 Wraparound Model of Care

-Each CMO utilizes the Wraparound model of care which relies on ten principles:
+To assist with the coordination of services, each CMO utilizes the Wraparound model of care which is built on ten principles: